Idaho Sexting Laws: Legal Consequences and Penalties

 ...for the purpose of reporting the activity is not guilty of a crime under §18-1507A.

-This encourages teens to report illegal images without fear that showing the evidence to an adult will get them charged with “distribution.”
+This encourages teens to report illegal images without fear that showing the evidence to an adult will result in criminal charges for "distribution."

-Misdemeanor convictions under §18-1507A (Teen Sexting) typically do not require sex offender registration.
-However, felony convictions under §18-1507 (Sexual Exploitation) generally do require registration.
+- Misdemeanor under §18-1507A (Teen Sexting): Does not require sex offender registration.

 What to Do If Charged

-If you or your child is facing an investigation for sexting or distribution of explicit images:
+If you or your child is facing an investigation for sexting or distribution of explicit images in Idaho:

 - Do not speak to police without an attorney.
-You have the right to remain silent.
+You have the right to remain silent under the Fifth Amendment.

-- Do not try to “explain” the situation to investigators.
-Admissions can be used against you.
+- Do not try to explain the situation to investigators.
+Statements made without legal counsel present can be used against you.

-- Do not delete evidence if you know an investigation is pending, as this can lead to “destruction of evidence” charges.
+- Do not delete evidence.
+If you know an investigation is pending, destroying evidence can lead to separate criminal charges.

-- Contact a defense attorney who specializes in juvenile law and sex crimes immediately.
+- Contact a defense attorney who specializes in juvenile law or sex crimes immediately.
+The Idaho State Bar Lawyer Referral Service can help you find qualified counsel.